meeb/django-distill-example/README.md

 # Detailed example to put get site live

-1. Go and create an account on Netlify
+1. Go and create an account on [Netlify](https://netlify.com/)
-2. Create working Django website with some URLs wrapped by Distill
+2. Create working Django website with some URLs wrapped by Distill, or clone / fork this repo
 3. Check that `./manage.py distill-local some-directory` creates a working static copy of your site
-4. Create a build script for simplicity, see the `Makefile` in this repo for an example, make this build script create the site in a directory called `public`
+4. Create a build script for simplicity, see the `Makefile` in this repo for an example, make this build script create the site in a directory called `public` - you can use a shell script or whatever you like.
 5. Make sure you set the correct Netlify runtime, see the `runtime.txt` file in this repo for an example.
 Remember, no trailing line breaks!
 6. Link your Netlify account to your GitHub or GitLab or other repo account
 7. Create the domain on Netlify using your repo as the source, it will ask you for some configuration details.
-In the "Build command" option put `make` and in the "Publish directory" option put `public`.
+In the "Build command" option put `make` (or whatever your shell script is if you created one instead of a makefile) and in the "Publish directory" option put `public`.
 8. Click "Deploy site"

 After a minute or two your static site should be live!